I Just Moved and Bought NOTHING From Amazon. Here’s How.

 Throw Pillow Insert

 - For my favorite pillow cover, we needed a 12” x 16” insert.
-The perfect one was at a nonprofit thrift store near me, ReSource, for $3.
+I found the perfect one at a nonprofit thrift store near me, ReSource, for $3.

 Paper Towels